react nextjs accessibility patterns

 Implementing custom interactive components safely is necessary when native HTML elements are insufficient.
 However, custom widgets must strictly adhere to WAI-ARIA authoring practices to avoid creating inaccessible black boxes.

 Apply WAI-ARIA authoring practices for custom dropdowns, modals, tabs, and data grids.
-Reference Advanced ARIA Patterns for Complex Widgets for edge-case role and state synchronization.
 Avoid overusing ARIA when native HTML semantics provide equivalent functionality.
+For tabular data specifically, prefer native <table> semantics and reach for role="grid" only when you need grid keyboard interaction — see Accessible Data Tables & Grids in React.

 'use client';